Mario & Luigi: Brothership: Development

-After Mario & Luigi: Paper Jam wrapped up the development in 2015, producer Akira Otani returned to work on the game along with many of AlphaDream's staff (as the former was shut down after bankruptcy following Mario & Luigi: Bowser's Inside Storys 2019 Nintendo 3DS remake's release and eventual financial failure) moving to Acquire with director Haruyuki Ohashi taking over the directional role.
+After AlphaDream's Mario & Luigi: Paper Jam finished development in 2015, internal discussions about the future of the series began.
+Producer Akira Otani, along with many of AlphaDream's staff, returned to work on the game, moving to Acquire with director Haruyuki Ohashi taking over the directional role.
+The move was due to AlphaDream filing for bankruptcy in 2019.
 The game's soundtrack was composed by Hideki Sakamoto, rather than series composer Yoko Shimomura.
-According to Otani, Nintendo once considered "giving up" on the Mario & Luigi series before changing their mind and contracted Acquire to develop the game.
-Art director Hitomi Furuta stated that game originally was planned to feature a more "rugged Mario" art style before Nintendo changed it to be more in-line with the series' usual style.
-Otani said that he wanted to come up with new ideas that would involve the hardware advancements while "keeping the series' classic appeal" for those who played the previous installments.
+According to Otani, Nintendo once considered "giving up" on the Mario & Luigi series, before changing their mind and contracting Acquire to develop the game.
+Art director Hitomi Furuta stated that the game was originally planned to take on a unique art style featuring a more "rugged Mario", before Nintendo requested it to be made more in-line with the series' usual style.
+Otani said that he wanted to come up with new ideas that would involve the hardware advancements while keeping the appeal of the previous games for those who played them.

-When it came to the settings, the developers chose Concordia to be the main setting due to the game's theme of connections and electricity.
-Connie was first designed to be a human before becoming a plug-like character because it would result in Mario appearing to be redundant and unnecessary.
+At first, Connie was designed to be a human.
+However, she later became a plug-like character to retain the protagonist Mario's human distinctness.
 Snoutlet was later created to act as the protagonists' new ally, originally envisioned as a generic plug before becoming a pig-like outlet.
-To translate the series' formerly pixellated art style to 3D realm, the developers attempted to use the 3DS sprites of Mario and Luigi for expressions and animations that would work from the technical perspective with CPU-intensive and albeit limited by what could be done properly.
-Mario's running animation, according to Furuta, was inspired by Super Mario Odyssey (2017).
+To translate the series' formerly pixel art style to the 3D realm, the developers used the 3DS sprites of Mario and Luigi as reference for expressions and animations.
+The team particularly aimed to include a drawn outline on the characters, a characteristic of the series' past artwork, despite it being CPU-intensive and visually limiting to implement.
+Furuta cited Super Mario Odyssey as an inspiration for Mario's running animation.